Fees and Financial Aid

 The Visible Voices Scholarship

 This scholarship supports promising storytellers who belong to historically underrepresented communities.
 To be considered, you must submit a supplemental scholarship application and meet the UC Definition of Diversity.
 Please contact us if you need help applying.
+Applications will be available for incoming students upon acceptance.
+This award is $10,000.

 • Consider a deferred payment plan (DPP)